jmhayes3/pyfzf/README.md

 # pyfzf

-Python implementation of fzf, a command-line fuzzy-finder.
+Python implementation of fzf, a command-line fuzzy finder.